The Google Home starter kit: 6 Google Assistant devices to kickstart your smart home

 Like GearBrain on Facebook

-If you've recently bought a Google Home smart speaker — or the Home Mini or Home Max, for that matter — then you probably already know how useful and entertaining they can be.
+If you've recently bought a Google Nest smart speaker or display like the Home Mini or Nest Hub Max, for that matter — then you probably already know how useful and entertaining they can be.

-The Google Assistant answers just about anything you can think to ask, it can also read out the news and weather forecast, help find your phone, tell jokes, play games and of course play music.
+The Google Assistant answers just about anything you can think to ask, it can also read out the news and weather forecast, help find your phone, tell jokes, play games, and of course, play music or videos if you have a smart display.

 But what else is there?
-Well, you can start thinking about using the Google Assistant to make your entire home a little bit smarter.
-We're not talking about anything too complicated just yet — these products are all plug-and-play — but you can see this as the next step to make with your Google Home.
+Well, you can start thinking about using Google Assistant to make your entire home a little bit smarter.
+We're not talking about anything too complicated yet — these products are all plug-and-play — but you can see this as the next step with your Google Home.

 Here are six Google Home-compatible devices to get you started on the road to building a smarter home.

-Just like how Amazon's Echo speakers can communicate with the company's Fire TV streaming stick, the Google Home range works with Google's Chromecast streamers too.
+Just like Amazon's Echo speakers can communicate with the company's Fire TV streaming stick, the Google Home range also works with Google's Chromecast streamers.

-There's the regular Chromecast, which plugs into your TV's HDMI port to serve up content from Netflix, YouTube, HBO and many more services.
+The regular Chromecast plugs into your TV's HDMI port to serve up content from Netflix, YouTube, HBO, and many more services.
 Then there is the Chromecast Ultra, which does the same thing but can stream Ultra HD (also known as 4K) video.
-Finally there' the Chromecast Audio, which plugs into the 3.5mm auxiliary port of speakers to basically give them an internet connect ready for Spotify streaming.
+Finally, there is Chromecast Audio, which plugs into the 3.5mm auxiliary port of speakers to give them an internet connection readily for Spotify streaming basically.

 Plug in a lamp, for example, and once you have set the plug up in the Google Home app, you can say: "Hey Google, switch the lamp on" to control it with your voice.

-Instead of a lamp, you could plug in a fan to have a cool breeze on demand, or a heater to warm the room on a cool evening.
+Instead of a lamp, you could plug in a fan for a cool breeze on demand or a heater to warm the room on a cool evening.
 As long as the device operates when switched on at the wall outlet, it can be controlled with a smart plug.

 Lights: Lifx - from $25